BackbeatNeilson/SACAP-2025-php3/README.md

 It contains:

 - `AI-Usage-and-Self-efficacy.Rmd` – A fully annotated R Markdown source file that outlines the data analysis workflow proposed in the study.
+That file can be accessed by selecting the following link [AI-Usage-and-Self-efficacy.Rmd – annotated R Markdown source](https://backbeatneilson.github.io/SACAP-2025-php3/AI%20Usage%20and%20Self-efficacy.Rmd)
 - `AI-Usage-and-Self-efficacy.html` – An interactive HTML notebook version for easier reading and demonstration.
+That file can be accessed by selecting the following link [AI-Usage-and-Self-efficacy.html](AI-Usage-and-Self-efficacy.html)

 ---